Counting Classes

 Project Description

 This project studies counting classes.
-The term ``counting classes'' has come to refer to a certain collection of classes--such as #P, SPP, probabilistic classes, parity-based classes, etc.--that are defined in terms of the number of accepting paths of nondeterministic machines.
+The term “counting classes” has come to refer to a certain collection of classes—such as #P, SPP, probabilistic classes, parity-based classes, etc.—that are defined in terms of the number of accepting paths of nondeterministic machines.
+(We're also interested in limited nondeterminism classes, such as the levels of the beta hierarchy, since such classes indirectly limit the number of accepting—and indeed total—paths of nondeterministic machines.)

 Among the questions central to this project are: